Microsleep – Symptoms, Causes, and Prevention

 Insomnia is characterized by the inability to fall asleep, stay asleep, or fall back to sleep, or any combination of these symptoms.
 This type of sleep disorder may lead to fatigue, reduced attentiveness, cognitive dysfunction, and lapses into microsleep.

-Microsleep and Drugs
+Microsleep and Medications

 Drugs with sedating side effects are a common cause of daytime drowsiness and microsleep episodes.
 Excessive sleepiness and reduced concentration may be triggered by the following: